 Through the NEPA process, the public has had and will continue to have opportunities to comment on the proposed South Mall Campus Master Plan.
 As described in Chapter 2: Public and Agency Involvement, the public was given an opportunity to participate in the scoping process.
 "Scoping" is a tool for identifying the issues that should be addressed in an EIS and in accordance with Section 106 of the National Historic Preservation Act (NHPA).
 Scoping allows the public to help define priorities and express stakeholder and community issues to the agency through oral and written comments.
-Key issues identified during scoping and scoping meetings with the public and agencies are discussed in detail in Chapter 2: Public and Agency Involvement.
+NCPC and SI also held public hearings on the Draft EIS on December 11, 2017 December 18, 2017 at the NCPC to provide an opportunity for the public to learn more about the project and its potential impacts and to document their comments and concerns about the content of the EIS.
+The meetings were also live-streamed online.
+More information on scoping, scoping meetings with the public and agencies, and the review of the Draft EIS are discussed in detail in Chapter 2: Public and Agency Involvement.